isomorpheme/textinator/README.md

 ```
 Usage: textinate [OPTIONS] IMAGE [OUT]

   Converts INPUT to a text representation.
-OUT determines the output stream
+OUT is an optional file to save
-  (stdout by default).
+  to.

   Supports most image filetypes by default, except for JPEG.
 For that you
   need to install libjpeg.
 For more info see: